 When the Maya lived here the area was more densely populated than it is today.
-But somehow, the Maya were able to sustain themselves in the Belizean and Guatemalan jungle in a way that present populations do not.
+But somehow, the Maya were able to sustain themselves in the Belizean, Guatemalan and Mexican jungle in a way that present populations do not.
+(For awhile, anyway.)

-So, an education project began, based around El Pilara major Mayan city in the Central Mayan Lowlands straddling Belize and Guatemala.
+So, an education project began, based around El Pilara, a major Mayan city in the Central Mayan Lowlands straddling Belize and Guatemala.
 Academics and locals worked together to recreate and utilize Mayan Forest Gardens.

 One such forest garden is owned by Don Berto Cocom in Bullet Tree Falls, Belize.
 Known as The Old Man by locals, Don Berto once cleared his land of native vegetation and planted palm trees in its place.
 He soon found himself begging his neighbors for the native forbs and plants that he depended on, both for food and medicine.